galsegal/galsegal.github.com/_posts/2013-04-12-making-our-feed-better---preview.md

 We are a small team of 2 (maybe 3 in the near future - we are recruiting!!) programmers: Victor as the software architect, and myself as the team leader and are 100% hands on.
 This is a great change for me - in the last few years I started to drift away from coding to managing, and I missed it a lot.
 I must say the last few months were exciting and challenging.
 I am happy to be back!

 ##Brief History - How Did Our Feed Used To Work
 Since we started small, we needed something to serve our feed.
 We didn't want to invest the time in building it, and we looked for a provider that can help us.
-My found [Kickapps] (now PerfectSense) and created a background process that publishes out users' trading activities to Kickapps servers.
+My found [Kickapps], now PerfectSense and created a background process that publishes out users' trading activities to Kickapps servers.
 [Openbook] server called the Kickapps server and got the feed and show it to our users.

 At the begging all worked well - the feed was shown quickly and nicely and we could move on with developing other parts of the website.
 Kickapps had its pitfalls, but overall they were a solid provider, quickly responded to failures and the entire process was pretty smooth.